Trump arrives in Egypt for Gaza summit after urging Israel to seize a chance for peace

 The whirlwind trip, which included a speech at the Knesset in Jerusalem earlier in the day, comes at a fragile moment of hope for ending two years of war between Israel and Hamas.

+“Everybody said it's not possible to do.
+And it's going to happen.
+And it is happening before your very eyes," Trump said alongside Egyptian President Abdel Fattah el-Sissi.

-More than two dozen countries are expected to be represented at the summit, which Trump is hosting along with Egyptian President Abdel-Fattah el-Sissi.
+More than two dozen countries are expected to be represented at the summit.
 Israeli Prime Minister Benjamin Netanyahu was invited but declined, with his office saying it was too close to a Jewish holiday.

 Despite unanswered questions about next steps in Gaza, which has been devastated during the conflict, Trump is determined to seize an opportunity to chase an elusive regional harmony.